 1. NHS Sickle Cell and Thalassaemia Screening Programme

-The NHS Sickle Cell and Thalassaemia Screening Programme aims are to:
+The NHS Sickle Cell and Thalassaemia Screening Programme aims to:

 - ensure a high quality, accessible screening programme throughout England